dana

-I study how data stewardship and analysis can impact community governance.
+I study how data and AI impact communities.

 Right now, I'm focused on how algorithmic management is changing the reality of work, how data stewardship and participatory design can help create alternate working futures, and on the data rights of platform workers.